kyma-project/setup-kyma-cli/app-push/README.md

 ### `code-path`

-Path to app sources to build/push via kyma app push.
-Requires Docker Registry module..
+Path to app sources to build and push using `kyma app push`.
+It requires the Docker Registry module.

 ### `dockerfile`

-Custom Dockerfile path (if using Docker build path in kyma CLI)..
+A custom Dockerfile path (if using Docker build path in Kyma CLI).

 ### `dockerfile-build-arg`